This Help File Page was issued on 09/30/2017

 Other Special Settings

-✓UL Classification - If the installation will be issued a UL® Alarm Certificate, use the Drop-Down Selection List provided to Choose the UL Classification of the system.
+✓UL Classification - If the installation will be issued a UL® Alarm Certificate, use the Drop-Down Selection List provided to Choose the UL Classification category of the system.

 ✓Keys Held - Check this box if your Company has a set of keys to the Subscriber's premises.